mesosphere/dcos-docs-site/pages/dkp/konvoy/2.1/major-version-upgrade/upgrade/aws/index.md

     INFO[2021-11-15T19:59:35-05:00] Run 'export CLUSTER_NAME=konvoy-migration' and follow the rest of the documentation  src="cluster/adopt.go:178"
     ```

-1. Update your environment with the cluster name for use in later steps, by running the shell command from the last line of output in the previous step:
+1. Update your environment with the cluster name for use in later steps.
+Do this by running the shell command from the last line of output in the previous step:

     ```sh
     export CLUSTER_NAME=konvoy-migration